pxc/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

     $ git clone alice.org:/home/alice/project myrepo

-Alternatively, git has a native protocol, or can use rsync or HTTP;
+Alternatively, Git has a native protocol, or can use rsync or HTTP;
 see linkgit:git-pull[1] for details.

 Git can also be used in a CVS-like mode, with a central repository